Contribute Poetry

-The 2025 poster series will feature a series of legendary Syracuse businesses, including Pastabilities, Hercules Candy, and Books End Bookstore.
+The 2025 poster series will feature a series of legendary Central New York businesses, including Pastabilities, Hercules Candy, and Books End Bookstore.
 It will also include a special "reverse process" poster.
-For that, we've commissioned artist Katie Mulligan to create an image about Gannon's Ice Cream.
-Poets will then submit poems to complement the Gannon's image (a draft of it displayed here).
+For that, we commissioned artist Katie Mulligan to create an image about Found Things Plant Shop in Eastwood.
+Poets then complemented the image with a poem.
+Katie herself selected the winning poem, by Ester Guncheon, of Beverly Shores, IN.

-If you're not already on our roster, you can sign up via the Contact Us section of this website.
+If you'd like to participate as a poet, join our poet's roster.
+You can sign up via the Contact Us section of this website.

 A note for elementary and secondary school teachers: several posters have featured student poems, and we enjoy the vision and spirit of student work.
 But if you have your class participate, please help with the selection work.
 For each class, send us the best five haiku.
 Thank you.